Inductive biases in deep learning models for weather prediction: Key design elements

-\paragraph{Probabilistic loss functions} A loss function that explicitly represents uncertainty allows the model to predict fine-grained features and potential dynamics that are plausible, even if they differ from the observations.
-Probabilistic forecasts are also desirable from an operational point of view \cite{slingo_uncertainty_2011}, but their calibration (i.e., how well the probabilities capture the true uncertainty) has to be investigated carefully \cite{graubner_calibration_2022,palmer_ecmwf_2019,scher_ensemble_2021}.
+Probabilistic loss functions explicitly represent predictive uncertainty, allowing the model to predict fine-grained features and potential dynamics that are plausible, even if they differ from the observations.
+Probabilistic forecasts are also desirable from an operational point of view \citep{slingo_uncertainty_2011} because the stakeholders that acquire these forecasts often use them to inform decision making processes that require risk assessment.
+Therefore the calibration i.e., how well the predicted probabilities capture the true uncertainty, has to be investigated carefully \citep{graubner_calibration_2022}.

-Probabilistic loss functions are derived from the theory of maximum likelihood estimation.
-They either define the likelihood of a sample to come from a distribution or aim at minimising divergences between two distributions.
-Focusing on model likelihood given data, the negative-log-likelihood (NLL) or cross-entropy loss can be applied.
-NLL essentially evaluates the likelihood of the target stemming, for example, from a normal distribution $\mathcal{N}(\mu, \sigma)$ predicted by a DL model \cite{kendall_what_2017, stirn_variational_2020}.
-It should be noted that when facing input-dependent uncertainty variations, which naturally occur in weather dynamics, suitable normalisation techniques should be applied to NLL to avoid model collapse to highly uncertain predictions \cite{seitzer_pitfalls_2022}.
-In contrast to the application of NLL with continuous densities, the cross-entropy loss can be used to optimise discretized densities.
-E21, for example, applies a cross-entropy loss over precipitation bins, enabling the prediction of multi-modal densities in their precipitation forecasts.

-When aiming at minimising divergences between a latent and a desired distribution, an additional Kullback-Leibler (KL) divergence-based loss is typically used.
-In the case of a VAE, for example, the desired prior distribution is the standard normal distribution, encouraging latent standard normal-distributed generative encodings \cite{ghosh_variational_2020, kingma_auto-encoding_2014}.
-Instead of inducing a fixed variational prior, as in VAEs, H22 learn to approximate the posterior model uncertainty via a prior density and employ a KL-loss to adapt its prior model uncertainty estimate to its posterior estimate, as detailed above.

-A predictive distribution output by the model may alternatively be evaluated by proper scoring rules, such as the Continuous Ranked Probability Score (CRPS) or the Ranked Probability Score (RPS).
-Both of these metrics are commonly used to verify ensemble forecasts and probabilistic forecasts in meteorology \cite{gneiting_strictly_2007,berrisch_crps_2021} and have also been used as loss functions for training DLWP models e.g. in \cite{rasp_neural_2018,chapman_probabilistic_2022}.
-Among the reviewed models, CRPS and RPS are only used as a verification metric for both, probabilistic model outputs (E21) and ensemble forecasts (R21, W21, P22 and H22).

-\paragraph{Feature-wise loss functions} Feature-wise losses, sometimes called perceptual losses, aim at capturing extended structures in the data.
-Here, we differentiate between feature-wise losses that are calculated in the native data space and those that are calculated in the latent space of a DL model.

-Spatial-verification (SV) metrics, which have a long history in computer vision \cite{wang_image_2004, wang_mean_2009} and meteorology \cite{gilleland_intercomparison_2009, roberts_scale-selective_2008, zhang_loss_2008}, are an example of a feature-wise loss in data space.
-They can be employed to identify best local pixel correspondences between images.
-As a result, such metrics encourage matching value distributions while allowing spatial imprecision.

-Over the last years, they were successfully used to train DL models that produce high fidelity predictions in computer vision \cite{snell_learning_2017} and DLWP \cite{gensheimer_convolutional_2022}. \cite{lagerquist_can_2022} offers a more in-depth discussion.